alfredapp/gallery-edits/workflows/firefingers21/resolution-changer/readme.md

 ## Usage

-Search for available displays with the `resolution` keyword.
+Search for available displays via the `resolution` keyword.
 Select a display to modify its resolution.

 ![Searching for displays](images/keyword.png)